Dual Optimistic Ascent (PI Control) is the Augmented Lagrangian Method in Disguise: Implications and Discussion

 The Augmented Lagrangian method is a classical solution: as the penalty coefficient $c \to \infty$, the eigenvalues of its dynamics become purely real, eliminating oscillations \citep[Remark~2.9]{benzi2006eigenvalues}.
 Our equivalence result (\cref{cor:equivalence}) shows that \cref{eq:lag_oga} inherits this damping property, formalizing the insight that larger values of $\omega$ produce a more heavily dampened system.

-\begin{corollary}[Dual optimistic ascent dampens oscillations] As the optimism parameter $\omega \to \infty$, the eigenvalues of the Jacobian $\Jog$ become real, thereby removing oscillations. \begin{proof} This follows from \cref{cor:equivalence} and \citet[Prop 2.5 \& Remark 2.9]{benzi2006eigenvalues}. \end{proof} \end{corollary} As before, the exact threshold for $\omega$ to fully remove oscillations depends on problem-specific properties at $\xstar$, making it unknown in practice.
+\begin{prop}[Dual optimistic ascent dampens oscillations] Let $(\xstar, \lambdastar)$ be a strict local constrained minimizer satisfying \cref{assumption:licq,assumption:sosc,assumption:strict}.
+There exists a finite threshold $\bar{\omega} \ge 0$ such that for all optimism coefficients $\omega \ge \bar{\omega}$, the eigenvalues of the Jacobian $\Jog$ are purely real.
+Furthermore, under non-degeneracy conditions, as $\omega$ approaches $\bar{\omega}$ from below, the maximum imaginary part of the eigenvalues decays as $\mathcal{O}(\sqrt{\bar{\omega} - \omega})$. \begin{proof} See \hyperlink{proof:real_eigenvalues}{\textit{Proof of Proposition \ref{prop:real_eigenvalues}}} in Appendix~\ref{app:proofs}. \end{proof} \end{prop} As before, the exact threshold for $\omega$ to fully remove oscillations depends on problem-specific properties at $\xstar$, making it unknown in practice.
 This again motivates selecting a generously large $\omega$.

 \textbf{Conditioning trade-off}.
 However, while these observations may suggest that increasing the optimism coefficient is beneficial, we emphasize another aspect: \citet[Eq.~16 in \S2.1]{bertsekas2014constrained} shows that as $c \rightarrow \infty$, $\Jal$—and hence $\Jog$—becomes increasingly ill-conditioned.